ianwillie/ianasciidocpreview-active-editor-info/README.md

 I could do with help on these issues which are evident at the moment.

-/lib/ianasciidocpreview-active-editor-info-view file uses observeActivePaneItem() where I would have thought it more appropriate to use something related to  the TextEditorPane.
-I have not been able to work out how to do this looking through the extensive lists of possibilities in the flight-manual.
+I have worked out how to get scroll bars on the preview pane by editing the generated html code but they only appear when the height of the pane is fixed in pixels.
+If it is given in % or rem there are no scrollbars and no other scrolling operates.
+How can I find the total window height of Pulsar so that I can calculate an appropriate height?

-        "this.subscriptions = atom.workspace.getCenter().observeActivePaneItem((item) => {
+I have worked out how to zoom the preview pane by incorporating "transform: scale(factor)".
+How can I get user input of the preferred scale factor while the program runs.
+Pulsar does not seem to allow user input.
+There seem to be suggestions that this might be possible found from DuckDuckGo but there are no precise details of how to achieve this.
+There seem to be 3 ways:
-        let editor = atom.workspace.getActiveTextEditor();
+1. Ask user to input a digital text factor like 0.8, 1 or 1.5 in a text box,
-        let words = editor.getText(); "
+2. Capture key strokes like ctrl-+ or ctrl--, choosing some combination that is unique for that pulsat setup,

-Probably related to that, I do not know how to get the preview to change when I save the .adoc file.
-The preview only changes when the focus pane is changed to another and back to the original.
-It shows the edited changes even though the file has not been saved.
+3. Use radio button marked like 0.2, 0.4, ...
+1 ...
+1.5 ...2

-I keep getting this error: Uncaught TypeError: Cannot read property 'getText' of undefined, lib/ianasciidocpreview-active-editor-info-view.js:28.
-I can see that the editor may be undefined but how do I skip this command in that case?
+Can anyone point me in the direction of how to get input from the user while the package runs.
+There is little point in putting the zoom factor in the config setup because it is handy to be able to change it to see more or less of the previewed content.

-This seems to appear when using markdown-preview package as well.
+The preview changes as a new asciidoc file is selected and then when any changes are saved.
+How can I get the title of the preview pane to match that of the asciidoc file?

-I hope to get some degree of scrolling so that they adoc and preview are in sync.
+I hope to get some degree of scrolling so that they adoc and preview are in sync because asciidoctor.js can output data that might help with this.

 Installation
 ============
 You may need to install asciidoctor.js  with npm.
 See below for details and https://docs.asciidoctor.org/asciidoctor.js/latest/setup/install/

-Download ianasciidocpreview-active-editor-info.zip to a directory like ~/Downloads & unzip.
+Download from https://github.com/ianwillie/ianasciidocpreview-active-editor-info  either a zip or clone it.

-Either, 1. copy the files to the directory ~/.pulsar/packages//home/ian/github/ianasciidocpreview-active-editor-info or
+There are different ways to install and you might either: 1. copy the files to the directory ~/.pulsar/packages//home/ian/github/ianasciidocpreview-active-editor-info or
 2. create a symbolic link between ~/.pulsar/packages//home/ian/github/ianasciidocpreview-active-editor-info and the unzipped directory.

-Restart pulsar.
-(This program was developed using cd ~/.pulsar/packages/ianasciidocpreview-active-editor-info; <MyDownloadDirectory>/Pulsar-1.103.2023040323.AppImage . --no-sandbox )  Your command to start pulsar will be different.
+Restart pulsar and the program should be install.
+If it is not installed check that the directory is accessible to the .pulsar/packages directory.
+(This program was developed using cd ~/.pulsar/packages/ianasciidocpreview-active-editor-info; <MyDownloadDirectory>/Pulsar-1.105...AppImage . --no-sandbox )  Your command to start pulsar may be different.

-Navigate to ~/.pulsar/packages/ianasciidocpreview-active-editor-info and click on the asciidoc file  DatesTEST.adoc.
+To try the packages navigate to ~/.pulsar/packages/ianasciidocpreview-active-editor-info and click on the asciidoc file  asciidoc_syntax_Long.adoc.
 This should open in an editor pane and now place the cursor within it.
-There will be several .adoc files in this directory.
+There will be several .adoc files in this directory but you need to select a long one so that the scrollbars become visible.
 Run the asciidoc previewing program by pressing together Ctrl-Alt-Shift-Y, or, Ctrl-Shift-P and entering ianasciidocpreview-active-editor-info: toggle, or, Menu  Packages>ianasciidocpreview-active-editor-info: toggle.
+Note that the cursor must be in the .adoc source editor pane when you do either of these or the preview pane will not appear.

 You should see a panel open on the right showing the rendered asciidoc file.
 It may be necessary to enter the last command more than once because Ctrl-Alt-Shift-Y is a toggle to display or undisplay the preview panel.

 Now if you click on to open  asciidoc_syntax.adoc you will see scroll bars.
 Mouse dragging works but up/down arrow work and PgUp & PgDown do not work yet.
+Your setup may give different results so try various ways of scolling.

 There will be several .adoc files in the ~/.pulsar/packages/ianasciidocpreview-active-editor-infos directory of different sizes.
-Choose the smallest asciidoc_syntax_VShort.adoc to start with.
-It will show no vertical scroll bars because it is so small.
+The smallest asciidoc_syntax_VShort.adoc  will show no vertical scroll bars because it does not fill the fixed height pare.
 The largest file asciidoc_syntax.adoc has many lines and should show vertical scrollbars.
 If you navigate right to the end there is a media file which should run with sound, full screen and so on when you click the arrow. (asciidoc_syntax.adoc is an old version of the asciidoctor syntax demo file for latest syntax look at the asciidoctor website.)
+Links to external URLs will operate but internal website links will not be expected to operate because these may not exist in accessible locations.

-The adoc preview panel can be opened and closed with the top-right X. The left edge can be clicked and pulled to enlarge.
+The adoc preview panel can be opened and closed with the top-right X. The left edge can be clicked and dragged to enlarge.
 The vertical size is set in pixels in the program otherwise the scroll is not activated.

 To see what is happening use the console.log.
 Output to this is dictated by "const consprint = false;".
 Open ~/.pulsar/packages/lib/ianasciidocpreview-active-editor-info-view.js and change to "const consprint = true;", without the quotes.Press Ctrl-Shift-I to turn on the console.
 You may need --no-sandbox on the pulsar command line for this to work.
 Then use Ctr-Alt-Shift-Y.